 - Optional: If you would like a pan sauce that is a little thicker, transfer the pan juices to a small saucepan and combine with a teaspoon of cornstarch.
 Whisk and heat until slightly thickened then add it back into the baking dish.

 - Add the finishing touches by brushing on a mixture of maple syrup and white wine and broil until slightly crispy.
-Add more cranberries to the serving dish, tucking them in to the warm sauce, garnish with fresh rosemary and enjoy!
+Add more cranberries to the serving dish, tucking them into the warm sauce, garnish with fresh rosemary and enjoy!

-Can I use boneless chicken breasts?
+❓Can I use boneless chicken breasts with this recipe?

 Yes.
 Check their temperature to be sure they've reached 165°F. A meat or instant-read thermometer is a handy tool to have to make sure your chicken is fully cooked.